 Load Output

-Percent of Generator Output Speed (RPM) Frequency (Hz) Generator Voltage at 120V Receptade
+Percent of Generator Speed (RPM) Frequency (Hz) Generator Voltage at 120V

+Output Receptade

 0 % 3750 62.5 129V

 50 % 3600 60.0 120V

 100 % 3540 59.0 112V

-Output voltage should be checked periodically to ensure continued proper operation of the generating plant and appliances.
-It can be checked with a portable meter.
-Frequency can be checked by using an electric clock with a sweep second hand.
-Timed against a wristwatch or a stopwatch, the dock should be correct within +/- 2 seconds per minute.
-All speed setting adjustments should be done by a qualified technician.
+Output voltage should be periodically checked to ensure continued proper operation of the generating plant and appliances, it can be checked with a portable meter.
+Frequency can be checked using an electric clock with a sweep second hand.
+Timed against a wristwatch or a stopwatch the dock should be correct within +/- 2 seconds per minute.
+Engine speed adjustments should be done by a qualified technician.